woox99/TrixEx-Flask/README.md

 ## About TrixEx

 TrixEx is a social platform designed for web developers to exchange front-end components.
-TrixEx was my first non-tutorial project built.
-It is a demo full-stack project for demonstrational purposes for my portfolio.
+TrixEx is a full-stack demo project for my [portfolio](https://woox99.github.io/Portfolio/), and was my first non-tutorial project built.
 You can get the full feel for the site without creating an account [here](http://3.144.111.10/index).

 ## Build Stack